Fulturate/Gem-rs/readme.md

 - **APIs abnormalites**: DELETE "files/x" dosen't delete the cloud cache related to the API key, it only change the URI.
 - **API Key Env** [✅]

-- **Adding tool use e.g. [grounding](https://ai.google.dev/gemini-api/docs/grounding?lang=python#configure-search-tool)** []
+- **Adding tool use e.g. [grounding](https://ai.google.dev/gemini-api/docs/grounding?lang=python#configure-search-tool)
+  ** []
 - **Configure thinking to be separated from the response in the response handling** []

 ## Notes

-- 2.5 Pro preview models isn't a free model! be aware, use the experimental models instead.
+- Gemini-2.5-flash-image-preview requires an API key with Tier 1 type.
+Be aware of trying on "free tier" keys
 - The default 'timeout(...)' is None, and you should set it if you want to.
 - When 'timeout(...)' is set, 'read_timeout(...)' is ignored according to the reqwest docs.
 - Use 'timeout(...)' for non-streaming requests. otherwise, the stream will be closed after the timeout even if the server is still responding.
 - When using a thinking model, you may indicate to the user as "thinking" while waiting for the first tokens, cause as far i know, currently there's no way to get the thinking tokens in the gemini APIs (if possible, PR!).
 - Using "thinking_budget" isn't necessary as the thinking models will decide whether to think or not, and decide how many tokens they require.

 ## Dependencies